KindaOP/Nonograms/README.md

 ## Version 1.0.0
 ### Note (also note to self lol)
-If you wish to add an additional page from the start menu, add it as a method (currently with no extra arguments) in `kwindows.KWindow` class.
+To add an additional page from the start menu, add it as a method (currently with no extra arguments) in `kwindows.KWindow` class.

 Here is an example of a minimally functional page